 Why is the driver side power window not working?

-• Faulty Window Motor: The window motor is responsible for moving the window up and down.
-If the motor fails, the window will not operate.
+- Faulty Window Motor: The window motor is responsible for raising and lowering the window.
+If the motor has failed or is malfunctioning, the window will not operate.
+This is a common cause of power window issues.

 Troubleshooting Steps